Hunt keeps axing of HS2 up sleeve for mini-Budget

 MPs, business and transport leaders have reacted with fury after The Independent revealed the second stage of HS2 from Birmingham to Manchester could be scrapped over cost concerns.

-Liverpool City region mayor Steve Rotheram and West Midlands mayor Tracy Brabin have joined Greater Manchester major Andy Burnham in condemnation – accusing the government “holding the north down”.
+Liverpool City region mayor Steve Rotheram and West Yorkshire mayor Tracy Brabin have joined Greater Manchester major Andy Burnham in condemnation – accusing the government “holding the north down”.

 The Labour mayor Mr Rotheram told The Independent: “Far from levelling up, this government’s actions continue to hold the North down.
 Voters won’t forget – and they’ll be handing Rishi Sunak and his party a one-way ticket to opposition at the general election.”